MrPhussy/Archon/RAILWAY_DEPLOYMENT.md

 2. Click "New Project"
 3. Choose "Deploy from GitHub repo"
 4. Connect your Archon repository (fork this repo if you haven't already)
+5. IMPORTANT: Railway requires a root Dockerfile, so we've included a placeholder Dockerfile at the root level
-5. IMPORTANT: Railway will now use the `railway.toml` file (not railway.json) for configuration
+6. Railway will use the `railway.toml` file for the actual multi-service configuration (not railway.json)

 ### 2. Configure Services